DanHalford/SanxPublicHolidays/README.md

 ## Security

 As mentioned above, the application requires an application registration in Entra ID with three API permissions.
 There is no requirement for any highler level of access, and the application does not require any delegated permissions.
-As a general rule, applications (and users...) should not be granted more permissions than they need to require to operate.
+As a general rule, applications (and users...) should not be granted more permissions than they need or require to operate.

 The three API permissions are required for the following reasons:
 - **Calendars.ReadWrite**: This permission is required to create, update, and delete calendar events in the user's calendar.
 The application also examines existing calendar events to determine if they need to be updated or deleted.
 The content (body) of existing calendar events is not read; only the subject, location, start date, and event category are examined.